sondsorb/FEM_CoSTA/README.md

 ### Notation
 #### 1D:
-N: number of nodes in the triangulization
+Np: number of nodes in the triangulization
 p: degree of basis polynomials
-M: number of elements (so N = MP+1)
+Ne: number of elements (so N = MP+1)